 We have undertaken a follow up to review the progress made to implement the previously agreed management actions from the IT Control Framework Review (5.20.21).

-The progress of this review have been included in section two of this report.
+The progress of these reviews has been included in section two of this report.

 [To note]